 ICF teams have built digital applications to provide support for citizens overcoming addiction, battling chronic disease, planning for natural disasters, and preparing for how to get home in the event of a train strike.

 We created training for government contracting officers on how to procure digital services.
-We also helped launch AIDS.gov, the government’s first-ever responsive website, to provide critical information about HIV/AIDS anywhere, anytime, and on any device.
+We also helped launch HIV.gov, the government’s first-ever responsive website, to provide critical information about HIV/AIDS anywhere, anytime, and on any device.

 ICF understands the unique challenges government organizations face, and our analysts work with you to develop performance measurement frameworks that you can use to make continual course corrections and decisions around outreach and sustained engagement.